ucan-wg/invocation/README.md

 At UCAN creation time, the UCAN MAY not yet have all of the information required to construct the next request in a sequence.
 Waiting for each request to complete before proceeding to the next action has a performance impact due to the amount of latency.
 [Promise pipelining](http://erights.org/elib/distrib/pipeline.html) is a solution to this problem: by referencing a prior invocation, a pipelined invocation can direct the executor to use the output of earlier invocations into the input of a later one.
 This liberates the invoker from waiting for each step.

 The authority to execute later actions often cannot be fully attenuated in advance, since the executor controls the reported output of the prior step in a pipeline.
-When chosing to use pipelining, the invoker MUST delegate capabilities for any of the possible outputs.
+When choosing to use pipelining, the invoker MUST delegate capabilities for any of the possible outputs.
 If tight control is required to limit authority, pipelining SHOULD NOT be used.

 A promise MUST contain the CID of the target invocation, and the path of the

-becaus eth eresource may have a path in it, the resource needs to be broken out!
+because the resource may have a path in it, the resource needs to be broken out!

 Inverts the version from the outer invocation